 The Ember Etch

-Suddenly Root felt the weight of the Ember Stamp fall into her palm.
+The Ember Stamp landed.
+Root felt the quickening press of it in her palm.
 It was warm.
 So warm.
 So wonderfully, magically warm.
-It tingled as it pressed down, sending hundreds…millions of energy pulses into her hand.
-She felt the heat travel up her arm, swimming in her veins to her shoulder where it spilled like a balmy summer sunbeam all through her, from the very ends of each strand of hair, down, down in a warm, pleasant trickle to the very tip of her pinky toe.
+It tingled with power, sending hundreds…millions of energy pulses through each eager layer of skin.
+She felt heat swim the veins of her arm, up to her shoulder where it spread like a balmy sunbeam into muscle and tendon and heart.
 A wild eruption of goosebumps overtook her entire body.
 Now she understood what Fledger had meant by sweet fever.

 “It’s called an Ember Etch,” Fledger said.
 “It will continue to change for some time as you develop your skills, until it finds its perfect pattern, one that will best reflect who you are.”

-Root's heart felt larger in her chest, almost as it if were too big and might seep through her ribs.
+Root smiled.
+Her heart felt enormous in her chest, as it if were too big and might seep through her ribs.
 She lifted her hand into a slant of moonlight and stared, trance-like at the swirling dance of etching in her palm.

-Root felt a pinch in her palm and held it up under the starlight.
+Root felt a pinch in her palm and held it aloft to the starlight.
 Her Ember Etch had shifted into a tangle of ambiguous lines.
 She wondered if it was reflecting the same tangle she felt in her breath.

 The moon dared no appearance as Root fumed in her bed.
 She looked at her Ember Etch.
 It had shifted into a dark and twisty knot, like a dead tree.